Fiddler on the Roof

 Act One

 During the Prologue ("Tradition"), Tevye explains the role of God's law in providing balance in the villagers' lives.
-He describes the inner circle of the community and the larger circle which includes the constable, the priest, and countless other authority figures.
+He describes the inner circle of the community and the larger circle, which includes the constable, the priest and countless other authority figures.
 He explains, "We don't bother them and so far, they don't bother us."
-He ends by insisting that without their traditions, he and the other villagers would find their lives "as shaky as a fiddler on the roof."
+He ends by insisting that, without their traditions, he and the other villagers would find their lives "as shaky as a fiddler on the roof."

-Three of Tevye's daughters, Tzeitel, Hodel, and Chava, wonder if the matchmaker will ever find them the men of their dreams ("Matchmaker").
-The matchmaker, Yente, tells Golde that she has selected the butcher Lazar Wolfe as a match for Tzeitel.
+Three of Tevye's daughters, Tzeitel, Hodel and Chava, wonder if the matchmaker will ever find them the men of their dreams ("Matchmaker").
+The matchmaker, Yente, tells Golde that she has selected the butcher, Lazar Wolfe, as a match for Tzeitel.

 Tevye reflects on how much he wishes he had a small fortune ("If I Were a Rich Man").
-A group of villagers, including an outsider, Perchik, approach him with news of a violent pogrom in a nearby village.
+A group of villagers, including an outsider, Perchik, approaches him with news of a violent pogrom in a nearby village.
 Tevye invites Perchik, a young revolutionary student, to come to his home for Sabbath dinner and arranges for him to instruct his daughters.

-Motel, the tailor attempts to ask Tevye for Tzeitel's hand, but gets tongue-tied.
+Motel, the tailor, attempts to ask Tevye for Tzeitel's hand, but gets tongue-tied.
 The family and their guests welcome the Sabbath ("Sabbath Prayer").

 Tevye goes to meet Lazar Wolfe, the butcher, and agrees to the match with Tzeitel.
-A boisterous celebration ensues involving the villagers and the Russians who also congregate in the tavern ("L'Chaim").
+A boisterous celebration ensues, involving the villagers and the Russians, who also congregate in the tavern ("L'Chaim").

 As Tevye staggers home, he meets the Constable, who warns him that a demonstration is going to be planned against the Jews of Anatevka.
 In his inebriation, Tevye conjures The Fiddler, who plays his violin as Tevye dances his way home.

 Tevye appears and tells Tzeitel about her engagement to Lazar Wolfe.
-Golde rejoices, but after she leaves, Motel tells Tevye that he and Tzeitel gave each other a pledge to marry.
+Golde rejoices but, after she leaves, Motel tells Tevye that he and Tzeitel gave each other a pledge to marry.
 After a struggle with himself, Tevye agrees to their marriage.
 He leaves and Motel and Tzeitel rejoice ("Miracle of Miracles").

 Tevye decides to manufacture a wild nightmare ("The Dream") to convince Golde that the match with Lazar will result in Tzeitel's death at the hands of the butcher's first wife, Fruma-Sarah.
 Golde is so horrified that she insists on a marriage between Tzeitel and Motel.